Meet the Velocity Team

 Jude manages the marketing and communications strategy for Velocity, and works with startups to help guide their public relations and growth efforts.

 Jude has led the marketing and product development of numerous websites, from enterprise platforms to consumer tech.
 His efforts have resulted in hundreds of articles in the press and driven the growth of websites from launch to millions of monthly visitors.
 He also has experience as a researcher on emerging technology trends and worked with digital strategist Don Tapscott in the production of the book Macrowikinomics.
 As an enthusiast designer and coder, Jude is passionate about the startup world, having built Jobfairr.com, a platform to discover Canadian startups and keep tabs on jobs.
 He has a degree in Commerce from Queen’s School of Business.

 Alyana is interested in all things creative and enjoys seeing a project from start to finish.
-She coordinates communication initiatives through Velocity’s email, content marketing, and social media channels.
+She leads communication initiatives on campus through email, content marketing, and social media channels.
 Alyana enjoys sharing the success of Velocity companies with the greater community, recruiting University of Waterloo students to Velocity Start, and strengthening the Velocity brand.

 Alyana completed her Bachelor’s Degree at the University of Waterloo in Arts & Business, with a major in Fine Arts, and a specialization in Digital Arts Communication.
-She has a passion for photography, documentaries and farmers’ markets.
+She is currently working towards a Graduate Diploma (GDip) in Business and Entrepreneurship.
+She has a passion for cooking, documentaries and farmers’ markets.